bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 Is it normal to feel hot at night even if I do not have night sweats?

-Night sweats usually mean sweating enough to dampen clothes or bedding.
-Feeling hot without much sweat can still come from hormones, bedding that traps heat, stress, medications, or a room with poor airflow—even if the room itself feels cool.
-This may be observed on warm nights when the environment seems comfortable but the heat builds up under your covers.
+Yes, it is.
+Feeling hot at night and experiencing true night sweats are related, but they aren’t exactly the same.
+Night sweats usually mean you’re sweating enough to dampen your clothes or bedding, but simply feeling hot without much sweat can still be due to hormones, bedding that traps heat, stress, medications, or a room with poor airflow, even when the room itself feels cool.
+You might notice this especially on warm nights when it seems like everything should be comfortable.

 Why do I wake up hot around the same time every night?